What is the Difference Between Marriage Dissolution & Divorce in California?

 If you and your spouse are considering a divorce, you may hear two different terms used interchangeably: divorce and dissolution of marriage.
 On a legal level, there is an important distinction between these two processes in California.
 The difference may be even more pronounced under the laws of another state.
 Understanding what this difference is in California can allow you to recognize which type of case you have, as well as how an attorney can help.

-What is Marriage Dissolution?
+What is Marriage Dissolution in California?

 In California, the phrase, “marriage dissolution” generally refers to a divorce – not a legal separation or annulment.
 This is California’s preferred term for divorce.
 Previously, California used the word divorce to refer to all family law cases where a couple wished to terminate their marriage contracts.
 The state decided to change the wording, however, since “divorce” is traditionally used to describe a fault-based legal proceeding.